 Object of his Obsession

-It had been a wonderful snowy vacation for Elizabeth May (Jes Macallan) and Brian (Nic Bishop) with their two children until the accident on the way home which resulted in one of their daughters dying.
-With Brian unable to cope, moving out and seeking comfort in the bottom of a bottle, Elizabeth decides to return to work, finding a job as a teacher which is what she did before giving up work to be a full time mum.
-As it has been seven years since she was in the classroom Elizabeth is assigned a mentor in the form of Paul (Aaron Douglas).
-The thing is that whilst Paul is nice as pie when at school he has a dark, uncontrollable obsessive side with Elizabeth ending up the object of his obsession.
+It had been a wonderful snowy vacation for Elizabeth (Jes Macallan - An Uncommon Grace) and Brian (Nic Bishop), along with their two children, that is until the accident on the way home which resulted in one of their daughters dying.
+With Brian unable to cope with the loss, seeking solace in the bottle and moving out to get away from the memories, Elizabeth decides to return to work as a teacher, which is what she had done before having given up work to be a full time mum.
+As it has been seven years since she was in the classroom Elizabeth is assigned a mentor in the form of Paul (Aaron Douglas - Killer Mountain).
+The thing is that whilst Paul is as nice as pie when at school he has a dark, uncontrollable obsessive side with Elizabeth ending up being the object of his obsession.

-Now in fairness watching Paul set about stalking Elizabeth, snooping through her bins, researching the accident on the internet and so on is well thought out with his darker side when it comes to trying to eliminate Paul being a tad unsettling.
+Now in fairness watching Paul set about stalking Elizabeth, snooping through her bins, researching the accident on the internet and so on is well thought out with his darker side when it comes to trying to eliminate Brian being a tad unsettling.
 And Aaron Douglas plays the part of Paul well as he gives the character a solid dark side so that when people frustrate him you half expect him to be boiling up inside as if he was the Hulk.
-The thing is that whilst the rest of the cast play their parts well the characters themselves are generic and as such forgettable.
+The thing is that whilst the rest of the cast play their parts well the characters themselves are generic and as such they contribute to "Stalking Elizabeth" being forgettable.

 What this all boils down to is that for those who are likely to watch "Stalking Elizabeth" are just as likely to find it a familiar experience as it works through the whole obsessed stalker storyline.
-It isn't necessarily a bad movie but it is certainly a routine one with little which will come as a surprise.
+It isn't that "Stalking Elizabeth" is necessarily a bad movie but it is certainly a routine one with little which will come as a surprise.